Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Acknowledgments

-D.L. greatly appreciates helpful discussions with Mirko Curti, Kimihiko Nakajima, and Ryan Sanders which influenced some of the interpretations and conclusions in this work.
+D.L. greatly appreciates helpful discussions with Mirko Curti, Kimihiko Nakajima, and Ryan Sanders which influenced some of the interpretations and conclusions of this work.
 We are thankful for the technical comments by Pablo Pérez-González on PSF-matching and flux uncertainty measurements.
-We are indebted to Gabe Brammer for making his \jwst/\hst\ image reductions publicly available.
+We are indebted to Gabe Brammer for making his JWST and HST photometry reductions publicly available.
 We acknowledge the clear description of the post-pipeline NIRCam photometry analysis by the CEERS team and Yuichi Harikane in their respective papers, without which those steps of this work would have become much more challenging.
-D.L. and J.H. were supported by a VILLUM FONDEN Investigator grant (project number 16599).
+This work was supported by research grants (VIL16599, VIL54489) from VILLUM FONDEN.